loophp/collection/docs/index.rst

  * type safe (*type safe @ > 95%*),
  * framework agnostic.

-Except a few methods, most methods are `pure`_ and return a `new Collection object`_.
+Except for a few methods, most methods are `pure`_ and return a `new Collection object`_.

-Also, unlike regular PHP arrays where keys must be either of type `int` or `string`, this collection library let you use any kind of type for keys: integer, string, objects, arrays, ... anything!
+Also, unlike regular PHP arrays where keys must be either of type `int` or `string`, this collection library lets you use any kind of type for keys: integer, string, objects, arrays, ... anything!
 This library could be a valid replacement for `\SplObjectStorage`_ but with much more features.
 This way of working opens up new perspectives and another way of handling data, in a more functional way.

-And last but not least, collection keys are preserved throughout most operations, and it might be leading to some confusions, carefully read `this example`_ for the full explanation.
+And last but not least, collection keys are preserved throughout most operations; while it might lead to some confusion at first, please carefully read `this example`_ for the full explanation and benefits.

 This library has been inspired by: